dotnet/docs/docs/azure/sdk/unit-testing-mocking.md

 ---

-Some services also support using the `Response<T>` type, which is a class that contains a model and the HTTP response that returned it.
+Some services also support using the  <xref:Azure.Rsponse%601> type, which is a class that contains a model and the HTTP response that returned it.
 To create a test instance of `Response<T>` use the static Response.FromValue method:

 ## [Moq](#tab/moq)